larpon/QtFirebase/README.md

 Please bear in mind that the Firebase C++ SDK currently only support the mobile platforms Android and iOS.

-You can still build QtFirebase on other platforms as the project provide "empty shells" or placeholder components - they just return default/empty values when used.
+You can still build QtFirebase on other platforms as the project provides "empty shells" or placeholder components - they just return default/empty values when used.
 Because of this you won't see e.g. ads from AdMob in your desktop builds.

 This is due to Google's own limitations in the Firebase C++ SDK implementation.